madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

-# How can I create Oracle Autonomous AI Database for Developers with Terraform?
+# How can I create an Oracle Autonomous AI Database for Developers with Terraform?

 ## Introduction

 Autonomous AI Database for Developers provides you with low cost instances for developers and others to build and test new Autonomous AI Database applications.

-Billing for Autonomous AI Database for Developers databases is hourly per instance.
-[See Autonomous AI Database for Developers Billing and Tenancy Service Limit for details] (https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/autonomous-database-for-developers-billing.html).

 Autonomous AI Database for Developers are low-cost, fixed shape databases intended for development and testing uses cases, and are not recommended for production use cases.
 When you need more compute or storage resources or you want to take advantage of additional Autonomous AI Database features, you can upgrade your Autonomous AI Database for Developers instance to a full paid service instance.

 With Oracle Autonomous AI Database you can work on many tools such as